-Over 17,000 titles of online journals and 29,000 e-books, including course materials, are available via campus network / Wi-FI service.
+Over 17,000 titles of online journals and 29,000 e-books, including course materials, are available via campus network.

 Some titles are approved to access from outside of campus under the certain condition.
 For more details, contact your librarians.